JonathanBaby/python_svg_batch_tools/README.md

 ```bash
 python svg_to_png.py -i SVG_DIR -o OUTPUT_DIR --width 92 --renderer inkscape --density xhdpi
 ```
-`--density` specifies the density associated with the given size and rasters each file to a [list of densities](code/densities.json).
+`--density` specifies reference density and rasters files to [all listed densities](code/densities.json).
 It was intended to output Android assets multiple resolutions.

 `--renderer` forces the use of a specific renderer.
 ImageMagick is faster, but Inkscape has a better support of SVG standard.